 A prominent Greek physician, doctor for the Roman army, Pedanius Dioscorides, wrote an impressive 5-volume reference work on herbal medicine during the first century A.D.
 With well over 600 remedies in those publications, time and 1,500 years of medical practice has proven that many remedies he wrote about are very useful.
 For example, myrrh is helpful with gum infections; juniper berry is a well-known diuretic; marjoram has sedative properties; and cypress can be useful in relieving diarrhea.

-In China, herbs and plant medicine are an integral part of Traditional Chines Medicine.
-They’re also in important part of Chinese folk medicine.
+In China, herbs and plant medicine are integral to Traditional Chines Medicine.
+They are also in important part of Chinese folk medicine.
 Specific use of essential oils has been traced to before the time of Christ.
-The oldest surviving medical text that we’re aware of is Shennong’s Herbal, dated around 2700 BC, containing information on usage of 365 plants.
+The oldest surviving medical text that we are aware of is Shennong’s Herbal, dated around 2700 BC, containing information on usage of 365 plants.
 Shennong was a ruler, father of Chinese herbal medicine, and cultural hero of China who taught his people the practices of agriculture.
 He consumed hundreds of herbs to test their medical value, and is said to have discovered tea and to be the father of Traditional Chinese Medicine, including acupuncture.

 Both the Old and New Testament have dozens of references to aromatic plants, with at least 12 essential oils mentioned over 9 times respectively.

 Essential oils and herbs that are specifically mentioned in the bible include cedarwood, frankincense, fir, cinnamon, myrrh, myrtle and spikenard.